-Since Julian may be considered the unofficial apple pie capital of Southern California, you will need to find certain activities that can help you to burn those extra calories consumed during lunch (and breakfast and dinner).
+Julian may be considered the unofficial apple pie capital of Southern California,

-This old mining town is small (as in one road street town).
+This old mining town is small (we are talking about one or two roads).
 However, location is everything in this case.
-The town is located in a mixed pine-oak woodland at 4,235 feet (1,219 m) above sea level.
+The town is located in mixed pine-oak woodland at 4,235 feet (1,219 m) above sea level.
 In other words, it is surrounded by mountains, lakes and geological formations.

-For being such a small town, I believe there are a lot of interesting options in a 5 mile radius.
-A little bit more driving puts you in the middle of wilderness (literally).
+For being such a small town, I believe there are a lot of interesting options in a 5-mile radius.
+A little bit more driving puts you in the middle of the wilderness (literally).

 Therefore, think about Julian as a base for exploring the untamed areas of eastern San Diego County, as a gateway to adventure and open spaces.